midorineko/reoccurance/README.md

 ----
 ## Recurring Events
 Recurring events takes in events and tells you when the next 4 valid call dates are.

-Added Gems: Rspec suite, Pry ssuite
+Added Gems: Rspec suite, Pry suite

 ----
 ## Setting up an event